icon

 These purchases increased prices on bonds but decreased the yields.
 Currently, the Bank is in a quantitative tightening mode and has not been purchasing bonds.

 Bond yields have been falling, in one area, because of bond supply.
-But also, the yields have a close link with inflation and the Bank of Canada benchmark rate.
-Bond markets are pricing in the fact that the Bank of Canada has been holding steady on rates and will likely cut rates later this year or into 2025.
+But also, the yields have a close link with inflation and the BoC benchmark rate.
+Bond markets are pricing in the fact that the Bank of Canada had held rates steady since July 2023 and after a third rate cut on Sept.
+4 by another 25 bps will likely cut rates further later this year or into 2025.
 The drop in bond yields is reflecting that.
 That is a prediction of the bond market but, of course, there is no guarantee.
 And as bond yields fall, their correlation to 5-year fixed mortgage rates dictates a drop in those interest rates as well.
-It’s a wait-and-see game.

 Key takeaways: